wavefrontHQ/docs/pages/doc/tracing_integrations.md

 The mandatory span tags cannot have multiple values.
 Ensure that your application does not send spans with multiple application or service tags.
 For example, a span with two span tags `service=notify` and `service=backend` is invalid.

-{% include note.html content="The Wavefront service ignores span tags with empty values." %}
+{% include note.html content="Operations for Applications ignores span tags with empty values." %}

 ### Derived RED Metrics

-The Wavefront service automatically derives RED metrics from the spans that are sent from the instrumented application services.
+Operations for Applications automatically derives RED metrics from the spans that are sent from the instrumented application services.
 RED metrics are measures of the request Rate, Errors, and Duration that are obtained from the reported spans.
 These metrics are key indicators of the health of your services, and you can use them as context to help you discover problem traces.

-The Wavefront service stores the RED metrics along with the spans they are based on.
+Operations for Applications stores the RED metrics along with the spans they are based on.
 For more details, see [RED Metrics](trace_data_details.html#red-metrics).

 {% include note.html content="The level of detail for the RED metrics is affected by any sampling that is done by your 3rd party distributed tracing system.
 See [Trace Sampling and RED Metrics from an Integration](#trace-sampling-and-red-metrics-from-an-integration), below." %}